Terriao/OpenDPC/README.md

 | r19 | 4 | 32  | 42 | Low quality · **CTC R5** |
 | r20 | 4 | 36  | 48 | Very-low quality |

+> † `occupancyPrecision` is the V-PCC reference-encoder *occupancy-map precision parameter* — a **dimensionless block-size index** (geometry block precision in voxel units of the underlying grid), not a physical distance in mm or cm.
+The Geometry-QP and Attribute-QP columns are standard V-PCC quantisation parameters.

 Total compressed asset size: 18 sequences × 20 rate points × 64 frames = **23,040 distorted frames** ready for evaluation.

 ### Asset preparation pipeline